Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-team.rst

 ``/teams/{team_id}/datasets/``

 The team datasets catalog only supports the GET verb.
-To add a dataset to a team, you must PATCH its :ref:`permissions catalog <permissions-main>`.
+To add a dataset to a team, you must PATCH its
+:doc:`permissions catalog </endpoint-reference/endpoint-permission>`.

 GET
 ^^^